Quel moteur choisir ? Brushless ou brushed ?

 The advantages of a brushless motor

-• Efficiency: autonomy is generally longer and heat production is lower.
+• Efficiency: battery life is generally longer and heat production is lower.

-• Higher top speed : thanks to reduced friction and efficient engine torque, higher speeds can be achieved.
+• Higher top speed: thanks to reduced friction and efficient motor torque, higher speeds can be achieved.

-• Reduced wear: Aside from replacing bearings, brushless motors require minimal maintenance because there is no carbon to wear out.
+• Reduced wear: apart from bearing replacement, brushless motors require minimal maintenance car as there are no Brushed to wear out.

-• Sensation of "jumping" between the poles possible if the motor does not have enough poles.
+• Possible "jumping" sensation between poles if the motor does not have enough of them.

-Which motor to choose between brushless and brushed?
+Which motor should you choose between brushless and brushed?

-If you like driving a crawler (like the Traxxas Defender ) with which you have to climb rocks at low speed, a brushed motor will be perfect.
-This type of motor is also perfect for children who are looking for a robust and easily controllable system .
-Furthermore, if you want a high-speed, high-power model (like the Traxxas Unlimited Desert Racer), a brushless motor will be more suitable ( click here to see our brushless motor buying guide ).
+If you like driving a crawler (such as the Traxxas Defender), which requires climbing rocks at low speed, a brushed motor is ideal.
+This type of motor is also perfect for children looking for a robust and easily controllable system.
+On the other hand, if you want a high-speed, high-power model (such as the Traxxas Unlimited Desert Racer), a brushless motor will be more suitable (click here to see our brushless motor buying guide).

-Note that beyond the motor/ESC , many manufacturers also choose components such as bearings and driveshafts that can handle the power of brushless .
-So it's not uncommon to get a car that looks a lot like a cheaper brushed car, but has the added benefit of being heavily upgraded.
+Note that beyond the motor/ESC, many manufacturers also choose components such as bearings and drive shafts that can withstand the power of the brushless.
+It is therefore not uncommon to get a car that looks very similar to a car. brushed, which is less expensive but has the added advantage of being significantly improved.

 A powerful motor = a powerful battery

-Remember that to get the most out of a brushless car, you'll probably end up buying more expensive, energy-dense Lipo batteries .
-These require more complicated and expensive equipment to charge, balance, use and store them safely.
+Keep in mind that to get the most out of a brushless car, you will probably end up buying more expensive, high-energy-density Lipo batteries.
+These require more complicated and expensive equipment to charge, balance, use, and store safely.

-Improper use of these batteries can end up permanently damaging them or, if misused, cause a fire.
-We do not recommend that children handle batteries without adult supervision, but this is even more important when dealing with extremely powerful LiPo batteries .
+Misuse of these batteries can result in permanent damage or, if misused, cause a fire.
+We do not recommend that children handle batteries without adult supervision, but this is even more important when it comes to extremely powerful LiPo batteries.

 Guides d'achat